krazyeom/krazyeom/README.md

 -->

 ## Based in Suji, South Korea 🇰🇷
-Husband 🤣, Father, and Software Engineer.
+Husband of Suji 🤣 — living in Suji, Father, and Software Engineer.

 - 🐱😼 I have one cat, Tomy, and Mike has crossed the Rainbow Bridge 🌈.
 - 👩 Wife: SJ, 👧 Daughter: DY